ConorHaining/blog/posts/New-Year-New-Blog.md

 ---

 ## Summary
 I don't have anything new or original for comment on 2020, so I won't.
-However I'm sharing some of my favourite reads from last year and a few details on my new blog and it's design.
+However I'm sharing some of my favourite reads from last year and a few details on my new blog and its design.

 ## Favourite reads from 2020
 I spent much more time in Spring reading because *gestures broadly* I had a lot more free time.
 For me this tended to be books in Spring but over the rest of the year I found myself reading more technology and software articles with the help of [Pocket](https://getpocket.com/).
 Here's a quick list of what I've enjoyed: